frankvdh/Meerkat/README.md

 -------------------
 In the main map screen, the current GPS position is located at the lower centre of the screen.
 The background has some circles and lines to make it easier to estimate distance and direction.
-There is a red "danger" circle around the phone's GPS location.
-Eventually, if another aircraft is predicted to enter that circle, a warning will be issued.

 In manual zoom mode, the map window is zoomable with a pinch gesture.
 The current zoom level is indicated by a number at the bottom right of the screen... this is the distance in [distance unit]s from the centre to the edge of the screen.
 The app may also be put into an "auto-Zoom" mode via a Setting, so that it automatically zooms in or out so that the furthest aircraft is at the edge of the screen.